Inference on autoregulation in gene expression: Scenario of a single isolated gene

-In sum, for the Markov chain model of one gene, when we have the stationary distribution from single-cell data, we can calculate the VMR of $X$. $\text{VMR}(X)>1$ means the existence of positive autoregulation, and $\text{VMR}(X)<1$ means the existence of negative autoregulation. $\text{VMR}(X)=1$ means either (1) no autoregulation exists; or (2) both positive autoregulation and negative autoregulation exist.
+In sum, for the Markov chain model of one gene (by assuming the expression to be autonomous), when we have the stationary distribution from single-cell non-interventional one-time gene expression data, we can calculate the VMR of $X$. $\text{VMR}(X)>1$ means the existence of positive autoregulation, and $\text{VMR}(X)<1$ means the existence of negative autoregulation. $\text{VMR}(X)=1$ means either (1) no autoregulation exists; or (2) both positive autoregulation and negative autoregulation exist (at different expression levels).

-In this Markov chain model for one gene, if there is no autoregulation, then the stationary distribution is Poisson, which is unimodal.
-Therefore, we have another rough criterion: multimodal stationary distribution means autoregulation.